 Argument Description top_surface Specify method of selecting top surface.
 Valid values are intersection and visible.
 See Uneven surfaces. bottom_surface Specify method of selecting bottom surface.
 Valid values are intersection and visible.
 See Uneven surfaces. top_surface_maximum_depth Specify the maximum depth for identifying the top surface.
 Only applies if top_surface = visible.
-If zero, depth is unlimited.
-Depth is measured from the top boundary of the volume.
-Default is zero. bottom_surface_maximum depth Specify the maximum depth for identifying the bottom surface.
+If unspecified, depth is unlimited.
+Depth is measured from the top boundary of the volume. bottom_surface_maximum_depth Specify the maximum depth for identifying the bottom surface.
 Only applies if bottom_surface = visible.
-If zero, depth is unlimited.
-Depth is measured (upwards) from the bottom boundary of the volume.
-Default is zero. top_constraint_material_id Apply boundary conditions at the top surface only to cells and nodes of the specified material ID. bottom_constraint_material_id Apply boundary conditions at the bottom surface only to cells and nodes of the specified material ID.
+If unspecified, depth is unlimited.
+Depth is measured (upwards) from the bottom boundary of the volume. top_constraint_material_id Apply boundary conditions at the top surface only to cells and nodes of the specified material ID. bottom_constraint_material_id Apply boundary conditions at the bottom surface only to cells and nodes of the specified material ID.